Are your dentures falling out too often? Looking for options to replace your missing teeth?

 If you need new dentures, contact Westside Dental Center in Plantation Florida today.
 Always consult with a dental professional before coming to conclusions about your oral health.
 We are your local dentist office for seniors and families in Broward County, Florida.

 Your denture will be custom fabricated to your unique specifications.
-Dr. Dham will work cooperatively with patients to create a denture that looks and feels most like their natural smile.
+Dr. Uttma Dham will work cooperatively with patients to create a denture that looks and feels most like their natural smile.
 The first step is to create a mold of your mouth.
-This will be sent to a dental lab to be used to create your set of dentures.
+We will send the model to our dental lab to create your new set of dentures.

 Dr. Dham provides comprehensive restorative dentistry from under one roof.
-Our Plantation, FL dentist office offers comprehensive services to help patients receive consistent and predictable results.
+Our Plantation, FL, dental office offers comprehensive services to help patients receive consistent and predictable results.
 She is able to extract any necessary teeth from the comfort of our Westside Dental Office.

 Many patients opt to secure their denture using two or more dental implants.
-Dental implants are surgically implanted into the jaw bone and used as anchors to hold a denture in place.
+The dentist or oral surgeon surgically implants titanium posts into the jaw bone to use them as anchors to hold a denture in place.
 Dental implant-supported dentures support bone retention and help stabilize your jaw.

 Implant-supported dentures provide added stability and confidence.
 Patients are able to enjoy a diet without restriction and may live without the fear that their denture will slip while eating or speaking.